 The Company also retained the services of an independent forensic audit firm to investigate business transactions conducted by prior management.
-As a result of the findings of the forensic audit, during the Quarter ended September 30, 2013 ("Q1-2014"), the Company filed a Notice for Civil Claim for damages against certain former members of management and a private company controlled by former members of management. (see CONTINGENCIES).
+As a result of the findings of the forensic audit, during the Quarter ended September 30, 2013 ("Q1-2014"), the Company filed a Notice for Civil Claim for damages against certain former members of management and a private company controlled by former members of management.
+This civil claim and all other associated actions were resolved by mutual agreement during fiscal year 2015.